 The Éléonore Mine is located in the Lake Ell area, in the north-eastern part of the Opinaca Reservoir of the James Bay region, in the Province of Québec, Canada.
 The Éléonore Mine is located approximately 350 kilometres north of the towns of Matagami and Chibougamau, and 825 kilometres north of Montréal.

-A permanent road with two permanent bridges has been completed, extending from the Sarcelle hydroelectric facility to the Éléonore Mine.
-The Sarcelle station can be reached via a 40 kilometre gravel road, starting at the 396 kilometre marker along the James Bay Highway.
+The closest towns to the operations are Matagami and Chibougamau.
+The Éléonore Mine is accessed via a road that extends from the Sarcelle hydroelectric facility to the Éléonore site.
+The Sarcelle hydroelectric station can be reached via a 40 kilometres long gravel road starting at the 396 kilometre marker along the James Bay Highway (Route de la Baie-James).
 All of the material, supplies, and food for the construction and operational phases are transported along this access route.
 Workers are brought on site via a permanent year-round air strip located approximately 1.5 kilometres north of the camp.